cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ##### 2 - Users & Wishlist DB (`CFG_Projet`)
+Our application is optimised for usability, with the Users & Wishlist DB being designed to save user information, so they can come back to view their previous searches and wishlist.
+When users create an account, our web pages send the information their inserted into the forms to our DB.

 ###### Users information table (`Users_Info`)
+The Users Info table stores information that has been taken from the user such as their name and email address.
+This table is connected to the wishlist table through a primary key.
 ###### Wishlist table (`Wish_List`)
+The Wish List DB stores products found through our cosmetic search engine and that the user would like to come back to.
+The Wish List stores data for a particular user retrieved using the API.

 #### DB Utils (+ credentials)
 The bulk of the operations listed below is handled by the DB_utils files.